chaotiquetaurus/Open-i_chestxray_multimodal/SUIVI.md

 The model can be found in `image classification (png)\cv_model_01.ipynb` with the documentation in `image classification (png)\readme.md`
 Enzo - The model we created works, but it’s not very efficient, so we’re going to switch to a more optimized model: we’ll take a look at PyTorch
 Enzo - Transfer it as a python file so it can more easily be used (can be found in image classification (png)\own created model) and also work on the structure itseld (OO)
+-Hugo : I started building my own bert model to understand better the transformer architectiure.
+For that i used d2l.ia very good step by step guide to build an attention mecanism and then a (quite modern ! transformer), i implemented (without always understanding everything of course but still) multiheadedattention, Rope, add and rms norme.

 **Decisions / Results:**
+-Hugo : I need to clean my repo

 **Next Steps for the Following Session:**